East Knoyle War Memorial: Design

-The East Knoyle War Memorial is located on a village green in the centre of East Knoyle, at the intersection of Church Road, The Street, and Wise Lane.
+The East Knoyle War Memorial stands on a village green in the centre of East Knoyle, at the intersection of Church Road, The Street, and Wise Lane.
 Before a 1996 bypass, it stood alongside the A350.
 The location was named Knoyle House Corner when the memorial was built, although the namesake house was razed in 1954.
 Several hundred feet down Church Road lies St Mary's Church, a grade I listed building dating to the twelfth century.

 The memorial is carved from Portland stone.
 It comprises a three-stepped square base set beneath a square plinth, from which a thin, tapering shaft rises 16 ft and terminates in a small wheel cross.
 Several stone flower holders rest on the top step, one of which is inscribed "BEST KEPT WAR MEMORIAL 1973".

 The four sides of the plinth are each inscribed.
 The side facing the road bears an inscription commemorating those who died in the First and Second World Wars; their names are listed to its right and rear, respectively.
 John 15:13 is inscribed to its left, above the name of a soldier who died in the Iraq War.